geiltonxavier/ChezmoiSetup/README.md

 # Chezmoi Setup Script Documentation

-This documentation covers the usage and features of the `setup.sh` script, designed to automate the installation and configuration of [chezmoi](https://www.chezmoi.io/) across different operating systems.
+This documentation covers the usage and features of the `bootstrap.sh` script, designed to automate the installation and configuration of [chezmoi](https://www.chezmoi.io/) across different operating systems.

 ## Overview